La Cara del Moro

 Cántara was a wonderful and intelligent young lady, and many admirers came to the region to court her.
 However, there were only two gentlemen who drew her attention.

-One of these was Almanzor, a brave general from Córdoba.
-His behaviour and reputation were known throughout the region.
+One of these gentlemen was Almanzor, a brave general from Córdoba.
+His behavior and reputation were known throughout the region.
 And the young Cántara was impressed by this.

 On the other hand, there was Ali, a very handsome and seductive young man of noble origin.
 He, however, enjoyed little fame in contrast to his love rival.

 The caliph preferred someone with status and tried to persuade his daughter to choose Almanzor.
 The young Cántara did not know who to choose.
 So, the caliph determined that fate should decide.
-Both gentlemen were to fulfil an assignment and the one who succeeded in this, would marry his daughter.
+Both gentlemen were to fulfill an assignment and the one who succeeded in this would marry his daughter.